 If you’re going to gain any information or enjoyment from my narratives, it might be helpful to have a basis for understanding who I am and where I’m coming from.

-I grew up in the Chicago suburbs, in what I would call an upper middle class home.
-Great neighborhood, great friends, close family.
+I grew up in the Chicago suburbs, in what I would call a middle class home.
+We lived in a great neighborhood with great friends and a close family.
 I’ve been very blessed.
-I have one sibling – my younger brother, who lives out of state in a place I won’t mention, as he might not appreciate me blatantly letting the internet know where he lives.
+I have one sibling – my younger brother, who lives out of state.
 Our mom passed away my senior year of high school, probably the biggest family-related event to shape us both.

 Music was always a huge part of my life.
 I grew up playing piano and was always involved in music at school, playing percussion.
 I went on to march four years of indoor drumline and three years of drum corps.
 I don’t have any stories from those times on this blog, despite those experiences being a huge part of what molded me.
 During that same timeframe I went to college at the University of Illinois, where I majored in psychology and minored in music, and continued to participate in the drumline all four years.